 What is TBW?

 TBW stands for Terabytes Written.
+It can also be referred to as “endurance”.
 It is a metric indicated by hardware manufactures to state how many terabytes could be written to the solid state disk (SSD) during it’s lifetime.
 The TBW metric is an important one to look out for when buying an SSD as it indicates how long a drive can be operational and useful before needing to replace it with a new one.

 For example, if your drive has a capacity of 100 GBs, and the drive was rated at 100 TBW, then this means that the drive can be fully rewritten 1024 times!
 (1 Terabyte = 1024 Gigabytes).
 It is the same as stating how many times you can write over a VHS tape!, just in Terabytes 😉